Cray-HPE/docs-csm/troubleshooting/known_issues/ims_created_image_stores_incorrect_metadata_key_value.md

 ## Issue description

-When an IMS image is created using command `cray ims images create` with metadata.
-The metadata in the image details does not match the expected key value format.
+When an IMS image is created, if a metadata key and value (also known as an image label) are specified, then the created image does not have the expected metadata.

-Expected metadata:
+This is the expected format after creating an image with a metadata key and value specified:

 ```json
 "metadata": {